2026 Bible Convention – Speaking Programme, Timings & Venue

 In 1954 a member of the fellowship purchased a field in the centre of the village to be used for the Convention each year.
 The Convention was held in a marquee on this site until 2006.
 The preparation for this annual weekend was quite physically demanding for Mission members often under adverse weather conditions, and after prayerful consideration the decision was made in 2007 to relocate the Convention to the Memorial Hall in Longframlington, a village only four miles away.

-This has proved to be the right decision as the Memorial Hall has excelllent facilities and we have appreciated the help and support which we have received from the Hall committee during the subsequent years.
+This proved to be the right decision as the Memorial Hall had excellent facilities and we have appreciated the help and support which we have received from the Hall committee during the subsequent years.

 75th Anniversary year in 2025…